 Along with the recipes, the book’s photography is vibrant and beautiful.
 It has an excellent menu planner to help you put together the perfect Mexican feast at home.
 It also contains very useful information on things like how to fold a burrito and how to eat a taco!
 As well as being a good kitchen staple, it would be a perfect gift for someone entering into the world of Mexican food.
 Lots of easy step by step guides and tricks and cheats along the way.

 We hope that this has inspired you to give a Mexican cookbook a try!
-Whether it’s a trip to your local library, a Waterstones or Amazon delivery, having one of these in your home will liven up your kitchen and put your cooking skills to the test.
+Having one of these cookbooks at home will liven up your kitchen and put your cooking skills to the test.
 Be sure to let us know how you get on in the comments section below!
 Also don’t forget to tag us in any recipes you try #granluchito

 For blogs on cooking please visit: Chipotle Paste Recipes, Vegan Mexican Recipes, Healthy Mexican Recipes, Chorizo Recipes, Mexican Beef Recipes, Mexican Pork Recipes, Mexican Chicken Recipes, Batch Cooking Recipes, Slow Cooker Mexican Recipes, Easy Mexican Recipes To Try At Home, Mexican Chicken Recipes, Mexican Beef Recipes, Mexican Pork Recipes, Mild Mexican Recipes For Fussy Eaters, Family Meal Ideas That Will Have Your Kids Asking For More